RadarVisuals/RADAR/full_codebase_dump.md

             }
             this.imageA = decodedBitmap;
             this.lastImageSrc = src;
+            // --- FIX: Do not reset continuous rotation when setting a new image. ---
+            // this.continuousRotationAngleA = 0; // <-- THIS LINE IS REMOVED
+            // --- END FIX ---
         } catch (error) {
             if (this.isDestroyed) return;
             this.imageA = null; this.lastImageSrc = null;